McKael/checkupapi/README.md

 ## Purpose

 The goal of checkupapi is to provide a common and efficient interface to read checkup's data without knowledge about checkup storage.
-Currently, the supported checkup storages are those that implement the StorageReader interface (FS, SQL and Github).
-(The Github backend has not been tested.)
+Currently, the supported checkup storages are those that implement the StorageReader interface (FS, SQL and Github -- the Github backend has not been tested).

 With checkupapi, getting an event timeline or statistics is very fast and does not require a heavy CPU load on the client side.